Izardo/pands-project-2021/README.md

 <li>Matplotlib - is used for data visualisation and creating graphical plots in Python and NumPy.
 Matplotlib is designed in such a way that graphical plots can be created with minimal lines of code.

-<li>Seaborn - is based on matplotlib and is a data visualisation library known for providing "a high-level interface for drawing attractive and informative statistical graphics".
+<li>Seaborn - is based on matplotlib and is a data visualisation library known for providing 'a high-level interface for drawing attractive and informative statistical graphics'.
 [1]</ul>

 ##### Visual Studio Code</br>
 Also known as VSCode, it is an efficient code editor with convenient tools such as debugging, task running and version-contol.
-Virtual Studio Code's aim is to facilitate developers with quick and effecient 'code-build-debug cycles'.[2]
-For this project, VSCode was connected to github for faster, simplified commits to the repository.
+Virtual Studio Code's aim is to facilitate developers with quick and effecient 'code-build-debug cycles'.
+[2] For this project, VSCode was connected to github for faster, simplified commits to the repository.

 References:</br>